Essex-class aircraft carrier: Ships in class

 Hull numbers 22–30 in the aircraft carrier sequence were assigned to the Independence-class light carriers (CVL); hull numbers 41–44 were assigned to the large carriers (CVB) of the Midway class.

 Reprisal, laid down in July 1944 at the New York Navy Yard and launched in 1945, had her construction cancelled on 12 August 1945 due to the cessation of hostilities when the ship was about half complete.
 She was scrapped incomplete after tests.
 Iwo Jima (CV-46) was laid down at Newport News Shipbuilding yards in January 1945, but was cancelled in August 1945 for the same reasons.
 She was broken up on the slipway.

-Six fiscal-year 1945 ships, none of which received names, were assigned to Fore River (CV-50), Brooklyn Navy Yard (CV-51 and CV-52), Philadelphia Navy Yard (CV-53) and Norfolk Navy Yard (CV-54 and CV-55).
-Their construction was canceled in March 1945.
+Six fiscal-year 1945 ships, none of which received names, were provisionally awarded to Fore River (CV-50), Brooklyn Navy Yard (CV-51 and CV-52), Philadelphia Navy Yard (CV-53) and Norfolk Navy Yard (CV-54 and CV-55) in February 1945.
+Their construction was cancelled in March 1945 when President Roosevelt disapproved the program, before they were formally ordered.